haskell/haskell-language-server/docs/features.md

       component: all
   ```
 - and enable tests and benchmarks in `cabal.project` with `tests: True` and `benchmarks: True`.
+- if you have set `haskell.sessionLoading` to `singleComponent`, you need to change it back to default `multipleComponents`,

 ### Fix module names